Global Weak Solutions of a Thermodynamically Consistent Diffuse Interface Model for Nonhomogeneous Incompressible Two-phase Flows with a Soluble Surfactant: Proof of Theorem : the Case of Degenerate Mobilities

 \section{Proof of Theorem \ref{wsnschdme}: the Case of Degenerate Mobilities}

 In this section, we prove Theorem \ref{wsnschdme} on the existence of a global weak solution to problem \eqref{eq:nsch1}--\eqref{eq:nschi} in the case of degenerate mobilities.
 There are several approaches to managing the degeneracy of mobility functions \cite{ADG2013dm,CFG2024,EG1996}.
 Here we shall adapt the strategy in \cite{ADG2013dm}, taking advantage of the results obtained in Theorem \ref{wsnschndme}.

 In view of Remark \ref{rem:mo-pot}, we assume below that the assumptions $(\mathbf{H0})$, $(\mathbf{H1})$, $(\mathbf{H2})$ and $(\mathbf{H3}*)$ are satisfied.
-The proof for Theorem \ref{wsnschdme} consists of two steps.
+Then the proof for Theorem \ref{wsnschdme} consists of two steps.
 First, we regularize the degenerate mobilities by non-degenerate functions and construct approximate solutions using Theorem \ref{wsnschndme}.
 Second, we derive uniform estimates and pass to the limit to obtain a global weak solution to the original problem.

-\subsection{The approximate problem}
+\subsection{The approximate problem.}

 We regularize the degenerate mobility functions $\mbhi$, $\mbsi$ in a different way compared to \cite{ADG2013dm}.
 More precisely, we introduce the following strictly positive functions $\mbhi^{\epsilon}$, $\mbsi^{\epsilon}$ such that